-From 1980-2014, close to 100 million people visited Yellowstone National Park.
+From 1980-2015, around 170 million people visited Yellowstone National Park.
 During the same 34 year period, 45 people were injured by bears in the park.
 For all park visitors combined, the chances of being injured by a bear are approximately 1 in 2.2 million.
 The probability is significantly lower for those visitors that don't leave park developments or roadsides, but much higher for those hiking in backcountry areas.
 When backcountry hiking, you can reduce the odds of being injured by a bear by: 1) hiking in groups of 3 or more people, 2) staying alert, 3) making noise in areas with poor visibility,4) carrying bear spray, and 5) not running during encounters with bears. .

 Grizzly Bear-Inflicted Human Injuries